ploMP4/GoGo-MyProject/README.md

 as a template.
 As stated before template files need to be under a directory with the same name as the command.

-So let's say we name our command cpp, we will create a directory in the `templates folder` called `cpp`.
+Let's say we name our command cpp, we will create a directory in the `templates folder` called `cpp`.

 **When we say that a file is going to use a template in our [config](#files) file**